gunnarsundberg/coronalink-dash/md_content/api.md

-# API Documentation
-Welcome to our API documentation!
-Our data was created with research in mind, but is totally open and available to anyone.
-We want to make our data as accessible as possible.
-If you have any issues or questions, please feel free to reach out to us.
-The best way to get in touch is through the issues section of our github.
-We have a repository for [the backend and API](https://github.com/gunnarsundberg/covid-tracker) and a separate repository for [the web app](https://github.com/gunnarsundberg/covid-tracker-dashboard).
-Learn more about our policies, data, and usage below.

 # Overview
 Our API provides several endpoints with differing options and parameters.
 Currently we offer the `outbreak`, `distancing`, `demographics`, `weather`, `flights`, and `regions` endpoints.